Clean Air Zone Class 3

 • Fully electric vehicles are permitted.

-• Natural gas vehicles with a Euro 6 emission standard are permitted.
+• CNG (gas) vehicles with a Euro 6 emission standard are permitted.

 • Fuel cell electric vehicles are permitted.